Optimal Uniform OPE and Model-based Offline Reinforcement Learning in Time-Homogeneous, Reward-Free and Task-Agnostic Settings: Introduction

-On the technical end, our major contribution is the novel design of \emph{singleton-absorbing MDP} which handles the data-dependence hurdle encountered in the stationary transition setting.
-To decouple the data-dependence between $\widehat{P}_{s,a}-P_{s,a}$ and $\widehat{V}$, the traditional $s$-absorbing MDP proposed in \cite{agarwal2020model} uses $s$-absorbing MDP $\widehat{V}_s$ (in lieu of $\widehat{V}$) for each state to recover the independence.
-Further, to control the error propagation between $\widehat{V}_s$ and $\widehat{V}$, standard $\epsilon$-net covering were used such that the value of $\widehat{V}_s$ traverse the evenly-spaced grid over $[0,(1-\gamma)^{-1}]$ in their infinite horizon setting.
-However, when applied to finite horizon case, there are $H$ different quantities ($V_1,...,V_H$) and the covering argument need to cover $H$-dimensional space $[0,H]^H$.
-This result in a exponential-$H$ covering number and the metric entropy blows up by a factor $H$ which makes sample complexity suboptimal.
+\textbf{Singleton-absorbing MDP: a sharp analysis tool for episodic stationary transition case.} On the technical end, our major contribution is the novel design of \emph{singleton-absorbing MDP} which handles the data-dependence hurdle encountered in the stationary MDPs.
+To decouple the data-dependence between $\widehat{P}_{s,a}$ and $\widehat{V}$, \cite{agarwal2020model} uses a $s$-absorbing MDP $\widehat{V}_s$ (in lieu of $\widehat{V}$) of each state for the independence.
+To control the error propagation between $\widehat{V}_s$ and $\widehat{V}$, they use the $\epsilon$-net covering such that the value of $\widehat{V}_s$ traverse the evenly-spaced grids in $[0,(1-\gamma)^{-1}]$.
+However, when applied to finite horizon case, the complexity increases as there are $H$ different quantities ($V_1,...,V_H$) and the $\epsilon$-nets need to cover the $H$-dimensional space $[0,H]^H$.
+This result in a exponential-$H$ covering number and the metric entropy blows up by a factor $H$, which yields suboptimal result.
 In contrast, the \emph{singleton-absorbing MDP} technique designs a single absorbing MDP that can also control the error propagation sufficiently well.
-This sharp analysis tool negates the conjecture of \cite{cui2020plug} that absorbing MDP is not well suitable for finite horizon stationary MDP (Section~\ref{sec:singleton}).
+This sharp analysis tool negates the conjecture of \cite{cui2020plug} that absorbing MDP is not well suitable for finite horizon stationary MDP.